lowcoder-org/lowcoder/docs/build-applications/video-calls-in-lowcoder.md

 ## Preparation

-To use Video Meetings based on Agora SDKs in Lowcoder, you need to create an Account with Agora.&#x20;
+To use Video Meetings based on Agora SDKs in OpenFlower, you need to create an Account with Agora.&#x20;

 {% embed url="https://console.agora.io" %}